kjepo/camelog/README.md

 <a name="garbage"></a>
 ## Garbage

-Garbage is picked up on changeover (Saturdays).
-Please seal the black bags before depositing them in the garbage bins.
+Garbage is picked up once a week.
+Please seal the the bags before depositing them in the outside garbage bin.
+There should also be a bin for recyclingm, and a tub for glass.

 <a name="attractions"></a>
 # 3. Tourist attractions